C0d3-5t3w/GoNetPad/README.md

 # GoNetPad

-* I recomend editing the hoating address in main.go to something that work with your network.
+* I recomend editing the hosting address in main.go to something that works with your network.